Six Symptoms Of Eating Disorders That You Should Know

 5. Things Are Out Of Control

 The emotional aspects of an eating disorder such as shame, fear, and disgust can be a factor in this lack of control.
-Other people may not be purposely restricting calories, but follow diets that don't allow them to eat certain foods.
+Other people may not purposely restrict calories but follow diets that don't eat certain foods.
 If these restrictions feel out of control and are accompanied by negative emotion, it can be a sign that a supposedly healthy diet is not very healthy at all.

-Other Mental Health Problems
+Other Mental Health Disorders

-Bonus: What Comes Next?
+What Comes Next?

 Treatment for eating disorders usually involves a team of medical professionals and a support network of friends and family.
 There are a few places to start if you suspect that you may have an eating disorder.
 Your primary care physician can help with a diagnosis.
 They can also help you get in touch with other professionals who can help.
-You can also start the process by reaching out to a mental health professional.
-A therapist or counselor, including the ones at BetterHelp, can help you get started on your eating disorders treatment.
+You may also start the process by reaching out to a mental health professional.
+A therapist or counselor, including the ones at BetterHelp, can help you get started on your eating disorder treatment.

 Mental Health Treatment